-Tate Archive collects primary source material relating to British art practice primarily from 1900, including from artists, commercial galleries, art institutions, collectors, critics and writers.
-It selectively collects material relating to earlier British art, or to international art, where Tate has major holdings by an artist or where the material relates to a specific work in Tate's Collection.
+Tate Archive collects primary source material relating to British fine art practice including but not limited to artists, commercial galleries, art institutions, collectors, critics, and writers.
+It selectively collects material relating to international art where the material has a connection to a specific work in Tate's Collection.

-Tate Library collects secondary source material relating to British art and artists from 1500, and international art and artists from 1900.
-It selectively collects a wide range of published material, to support Tate staff and the wider public in research and scholarship, by adding context and meaning to art works within and beyond Tate's collections.
+Tate Library collects published material relating to British art and artists from 1500, and international art and artists from 1900.
+It selectively collects a wide range of art literature and documentation to support Tate staff and the wider public in research and scholarship, as well as publications by artists, including artists' books, serials, photobooks, zines, and ephemera.